SEO With WordPress Pt. 1: Stock Features

 Easily Optimize Images

-Did you know Google likes it when you create content that’s nice and visual?
+Google likes it when you create content that is visually appealing.
 If you aren’t already using pictures throughout your blog posts, you should start.
-They are a great way to break up your blog into more readable and interesting sections.
-Not only are they great for aesthetic reasons but pictures can also be powerful tools for SEO, especially with WordPress.
+They are a great way to break up your blog posts into more readable and interesting sections.
+Not only are they great for aesthetic reasons, but pictures can also be powerful tools for SEO, especially with WordPress.

-WordPress can optimize your images to get better SEO rankings a few different ways.
-They can allow you to create alternative text for each image you decide to use on your page.
-What this means is you can edit your picture’s description with keywords that will get noticed by search engine crawlers.
+WordPress can optimize your images to get better SEO rankings in a few different ways.
+It allows you to create alternative text for each image you use on your page.
+This means you can edit your pictures’ descriptions with keywords that search engine crawlers will notice.

-The old HTML days had us typing alt=”image keywords” directly into the HTML code every single time we wanted to add alt text to images.
-Web Development and WordPress development have come a long way since then!
+The old HTML days had us typing alt=”image keywords” directly into the HTML code every time we wanted to add alt text to images.
+Web development and WordPress development have come a long way since then!

-Google can’t quite read pictures, so it relies on contextual clues and the Alternate Text tags to tell it what these pictures entail.
+Google can’t quite read pictures, so it relies on contextual clues and the alt text tags to tell it what these pictures entail.
 This has played a vital role in SEO for decades and is still just as important to this very day!

 WordPress is one of the easiest ways to create a website or a blog if you have limited web design experience.
-Some of the hardest parts of SEO come from the development side of things, and WordPress eliminates the learning curve and guesswork.
+Some of the most difficult parts to understand of SEO come from the development side of things.
+Thankfully, WordPress eliminates the learning curve and guesswork.

-For those that want an even easier route, going with a professional WordPress Development company is a great way to enjoy the SEO benefits all while taking a completely hands-off approach.
+For those that want an even easier route, going with a professional WordPress development company is a great way to enjoy the SEO benefits while taking a completely hands-off approach.

 Your users’ experience when they visit your website is very important, which is something WordPress focuses on.
 Through their limitless options of themes and plugins, they work together to create a professional, attractive, and user-friendly website.
 This is good news because the more people enjoy being on your page, the more traffic will grow.

-The graphic designers out there will be happy to know that you can even break up a .psd file into your own WordPress theme.
-There are even .psd to WordPress development companies so you can send them over design and let them do the heavy lifting.
+All you graphic designers out there will be happy to know that you can break up a .psd file into your own WordPress theme.
+There are even .psd to WordPress development companies so you can send them a design and let them do the heavy lifting.

 Google will take things into consideration like the average length of time users spend on your page and your typical amount of traffic.
 Ultimately, the more people like your website, the better SEO ranking you can have.